Registered Nursing: Mobility (Healthcare Transition)

 The College reserves the right to adjust requirements or use additional criteria to determine admission.
 Admission to the Associate Degree Nursing Program is competitive, and the number of students is limited by the number of faculty and clinical facilities available.
 Meeting minimal requirements does not guarantee acceptance.
 (Preference will be given to graduates of Northwest-Shoals Community College's PN or paramedic program.)
 Applicants will be notified in writing via email by the ADN office of acceptance into the ADN program.
 The college reserves the right to adjust requirements or use additional criteria to determine admission.

 The Associate Degree Nursing Program is developed as a combined sequence of nursing and general education courses.
 The general education courses are offered on both the Shoals and Phil Campbell campuses at NW-SCC.
 If you have major responsibilities such as family or work, or if you have been away from school for several years, or if you do not have a strong academic background, you are encouraged to complete as many general education courses as possible before attempting to enter the nursing program.
 Completion of certain courses prior to application results in a higher ranking score and improves the chances of being admitted.
 Therefore, students typically enter the nursing program with a minimum of two semesters of general education classes already completed.
 Otherwise, the general education courses must be taken no later than the semester specified in the curriculum or per the admission requirements.
 Prior credit for general education courses does not shorten the length of the curriculum due to the required sequence of nursing courses.
-Clinical, laboratory, simulation, and testing may occur outside the published class time/day.
+Clinical, laboratory, simulation, orientation, theory and testing may occur outside the published class time/day.

 NOTICE: Your ability to comply with the ELIGIBILITY CRITERIA listed may be evaluated by the nursing faculty at anytime that your ability to do so is in question.